-To provide comprehensive administrative support for the Associate Heads of Year.
-To provide a central point of contact and administration function that supports teaching and pastoral staff, parents/carers and external agencies to support students with their general welfare, having the best possible attendance at school and achieving their full potential.
+- To provide a central point of contact and administration function that encourages staff, parents/carers and external agencies/staff to support referred students in gaining full-time education and achieving their potential. - To provide comprehensive administrative support for the school as required.